AyoubDali/Alimni/README.md

     pip install -r requirements.txt

-  and then run on your terminal
+  then run on your terminal

     python app.py